bjcairns/ukbschemas/README.md

 ## Examples

-The package exports two functions.
-The first is `create_schema_db()`, which downloads the schema tables and saves them to an SQLite database:
+The package supports two workflows.
+The recommended approach is to use `create_schema_db()` to download the schema tables and save them to an SQLite database:

 ``` r
 library(ukbschemas)